avaldehuesa/school-picker/README.md

 # school-picker
-This helps students choose a school.
+This helps students choose a school.\
-It's great for decision making.
+It's great for decision making.\
+\
+Now one can decide